 This passion has led us to start Tiny Hope Village.

-We have established a 501c3 non-profit nonprofit charity to create a tiny house village, a community of support for our friends who have been experiencing homelessness.
+Tiny Hope Village has purchased 7 acres of land for a tiny house village, a community of support for our friends who have been experiencing homelessness.
 The village will be a permanent housing solution, not transitional housing.
 It will be a place for people both with and without income.
 It will be a missional community, where everyone there is involved in doing the good work of housing people who are not getting housing through what is otherwise available in the area.

 More than a group of houses that are affordable, we will run as an intentional community.
 Many of the residents who will live there need more support than simply a house, and we will offer that support as a community, with each resident working to serve the others who live there.